bizkiwi/bizkiwi.github.io/_portfolio/project4.md

 			<strong>The AutoScan device for use with the Made Order Advisor system.</strong>
 		</div>
 		<div style="background-color:#EFEFEF;padding:15px;text-align:left;">
 			The AutoScan is a datastream parser device used to digitally extract Order Numbers from Pick Slips as they are printed to a POS printer.
-When connected to the Made Order Advisor the order numbers appear on a display in the Customer Service Area.
+When connected to the Made Order Advisor the order numbers appear on a display in the Customer Service Area.<br /><br />

+				<strong>Introduction</strong><br />
+				AutoScan, or Serial Port Monitor, is an Arduino-based device capable of monitoring and non-invasively intercepting data sent between a PC and a thermal printer connected via RS-232 serial cable.
+The device firmware parses intercepted text data for preset keywords to locate positioning of text characters of interest.
+Successful parsing and reading triggers writing of data to an LCD module and the USB port which connects the device to a second PC as USB host.<br /><br />

+				<strong>Motivation</strong><br />
+				The Serial Port Monitor was originally designed as a hardware addon improvement to the Made Order Advisor for automating the previously manual process of Pick Slip barcode scanning when orders are completed.
+However, the device has other potential applications, such data collection as part of a customer loyalty programme.
+Automated monitoring of the content of data sent to printers has a wide range of potential applications in Quick Service Restaurants and many other customer service and other industries.<br /><br />

+				<strong>Requirements</strong><br />
+				The objective of this project was to build a Serial Port Monitor device capable of monitoring and non-invasively intercepting data sent between a PC and an RS-232 connected thermal printer.
+The device firmware is required to parse intercepted text data for keywords and trigger events by writing data to a USB port connecting the device to a PC as the USB host.
 		</div>

 		<br/><br />